 Since cashiers move constantly in the same way - moving items from the conveyor to the scanner, lifting in small motions, completing bank teller tasks, removing clothing tags, and so forth (depending on industry) - cashiers are susceptible to repetitive strain injuries.
 But what are the most common injuries and how do you treat them?

-Cashier roles vary greatly; cashiers are needed for retail stores, restaurants, grocery stores, banks, fast food, hair salons, and numerous other industries.
-Cashier jobs, in fact, are some of the most common occupations.
-However, cashiers are in danger of injury and strain.
 We've put together 7 of the most effective treatments we feel would help you, a cashier - if you're experiencing strains or pains at work.
 Check them out below.
-Find out treatments for 7 cashier repetitive strain injuries.
+F

 What is a repetitive strain injury (RSI)?

 Repetitive strain injuries are injuries caused by repetitive movements or poor posture, resulting in aches and pains in the upper body.
 Another name for RSI is an "occupational overuse injury."
 RSI usually affects the arms, elbows, wrists, hands, fingers, neck, and shoulders.